Barrow upon Humber: Thornton Abbey

 Thornton Abbey is situated about 2 miles south from Barrow.
 On 5 October 1541 Henry VIII, after visiting Hull with the Privy Council, crossed the river in a naval vessel and disembarked at Barrow Haven and rode through Barrow en route to the abbey.
-Whilst the main part of the abbey has largely disappeared, the gatehouse remains and is open to the public.
+Whilst the main part of the abbey has largely disappeared, the substantial gatehouse remains.
+Both abbey and gatehouse are in the hands of English Heritage.

-Market Place
+Market place

 The market place is identified by the stump of a medieval cross.
 The gas lamp, installed during the Victorian period and which topped the stones, was removed in the first half of the 20th century.
-The marketplace has been remodelled to accommodate car parking but the original shape and size can be determined from the alignment of the houses on the northern and eastern sides.
+A replica lamp, using the original iron support was reinstated in 2024.
+The marketplace served as a car park for many years but was returned to a public space in 2024.
+The original shape and size can be determined from the alignment of the houses on the northern and eastern sides.
 The space is used for a number of village events including the annual Wheelbarrow Weekend and the Christmas Fair.
 Recently trees have been planted to replace those removed in the early years of this century.
-New seating has been installed bearing motifs celebrating the life and work of John Harrison.
+In 2020, a statue of John Harrison was installed, alongside new seating bearing motifs celebrating his life and work.

-Village hall

-The village hall is on the eastern side of the lower High Street and was once used as a cinema.
-A projection room was situated above the main entrance doorway.
-Access to hidden rooms could be attained through a trapdoor accessible through the ceiling of the projection room.

-Blow wells and the Beck

-Fresh water was available from the many springs in the area via two blow wells known as the Caedda Wells.
-Later this name was contracted; however the blow wells are still known by the locals as the Cadwells.
-Due to the limestone strata, there are many freshwater springs in the area.
-One such spring is the source of the local stream known as the Beck.
-It flows through the village in roughly a south-west/north-east direction.
-Where it passes beneath Beck Lane, there is a restored hand-operated pump which originally drew water up into the barrels on horse-drawn carts.
-These carts would then deliver the water to houses in the village that had no water source of their own.

-Once clear of the village, the Beck is known as the Leden and passes through sluice gates to flow to Barrow Haven, and then flows into the River Humber.
-The original sluice gates were of wooden construction and situated beneath the small stone bridge at Ferry Road, Barrow Haven.
-The gates were two opposing, free-swinging, vertically-hinged doors and closed with the pressure of incoming tidal water, thus preventing salt water and, more importantly, flood water from flowing into the Leden and possibly flooding the low-lying farmlands at Barrow Hann, which lies between Barrow Haven and Barrow upon Humber.
-New sluice gates have been constructed since the 1960s approximately 50 yards downstream of Ferry Road.